-We suggest tackling this problem by a new initiative, aiming at the “Critical Assessment of Metagenome Interpretation” (CAMI).
-It should evaluate methods in metagenomics independently, comprehensively and without bias.
-The initiative should supply users with exhaustive quantitative data about the performance of methods in all relevant scenarios.
-It will therefore guide users in the selection and application of methods and in their proper interpretation.
-Furthermore it will provide valuable information to developers, allowing them to identify promising directions for their future work.
+We suggest tackling this problem by this initiative, aiming at the “Critical Assessment of Metagenome Interpretation” (CAMI).
+It evaluates methods in metagenomics independently, comprehensively and without bias.
+The initiative supplies users with exhaustive quantitative data about the performance of methods in all relevant scenarios.
+It therefore guides users in the selection and application of methods and in their proper interpretation.
+Furthermore it provides valuable information to developers, allowing them to identify promising directions for their future work.